hannesrudolph/llm-code-helper/README.md

 Here is a LLM prompt I start with.
 Change the initial `Context:` instructions to suit your situation.

 ````
-Context: I am working on a WordPress plugin using PHP 8.2.
+Context: I am working on existing code that I need to be modified.
+I will provide line numbers for each line of code.
+Use the line numbers as refences but ignore them otherwise.

 ```
 Please provide your suggested code changes in the following JSON format: